huxlife/transactionAnalysis/Sunpump Contracts.md

 **Parameters:**

 * `amountOut`: The exact amount of tokens to receive.
 * `path`: An array of token addresses.
-The first address must be WETH, and the last address must be the output token.
+The first address must be WTRX, and the last address must be the output token.
 * `to`: Address to receive the tokens.
 * `deadline`: Unix timestamp after which the transaction will revert.

-TRX Requirement: This function requires you to send ETH as the call value, which will be swapped for the tokens.
+TRX Requirement: This function requires you to send TRX as the call value, which will be swapped for the tokens.
 **Example Call:**

 ```javascript